crespohector/welcome-to-mod-7/README.md

 ## Capstone Scorecards

 All students should have access to the "capstone scorecard" tab in your Google Spreadsheet.
-Inside that tab, students will fill out the necessary information such as the mvp features and the student name, project repo link, etc. IA's will be utilizing them for future grading purposes.
+Inside that tab, students will fill out Student Name, Project Advisor, Application Name, Github Link, Live Link, Feature 1, Feature 2, and any additional Features.
+IA's will be utilizing them for future grading purposes.

 ---